 Remember to tell staff when you have acted on their ideas.
 Employees will appreciate the fact that you are actively seeking their opinions, and will be encouraged to continue looking for ways in which the business can become more profitable.

-If you are looking for support and advice from a team of professional accountants and business advisers, contact DFO Consulting.
+If you are in the Mill Hill area and are looking for support and advice from a team of professional accountants and business advisers, contact Short name.